2019 SAFF U-15 Championship

-The 2019 SAFF U-15 Championship was 6th the edition of the SAFF U-15 Championship, an international football competition for men's under-15 national teams organized by South Asian Football Federation (SAFF).
+The 2019 SAFF U-15 Championship was the sixth edition of the SAFF U-15 Championship, an international football competition for men's under-15 national teams organized by South Asian Football Federation (SAFF).
 The tournament was hosted by India at Kalyani Stadium from August 21 to August 31, 2019.
-Five teams from the region were took part in the tournament.
+Five teams from the region took part in the tournament.

 Bangladesh is the defending champion.
 They have won previous season title by beating Pakistan 1(3)−1(2) penalties shoot out on 3 November 2018.

 Squads

 Players born on or after 1 January 2004 are eligible to compete in the tournament.
 Each team have to register a squad of minimum 18 players and maximum 23 players, minimum three of whom had to be goalkeepers.